 Our efforts are mainly in the development of multidisciplinary analysis tools able to capture all the relevant interactions between flight dynamics, aerodynamics, structural dynamics and control.
 The following diagram sketches the main fundamental disciplines around which we work, and different ways in which their interactions have been considered (flight mechanics, aeroelasticity, flexible body dynamics).
-For the prediction of the (nonlinear) dynamics of large-scale solar-powered vehicles, we have to address them all in a new holistic approach to the problem.
+For the prediction of the (nonlinear) dynamics of very flexible aircraft, we have to address them all in a new holistic approach to the problem.
 While most of our work was originally developed solar-powered platformes, next-generation commercial transport aircraft with ultra-high-aspect ratio wings has also entered this category and our work is increasingly focused on the nonlinear aeroelasticity of those much larger aircraft.

 This project aims to investigate how a full-complexity aeroelastic model of an aircraft, or more in general, a complex dynamical system, can be simplified while maintaining the most important information, resulting in a Reduced Order Model (ROM).
 There has been progress in the isolated disciplines, but the strong coupling between aerodynamics, structural dynamics and flight mechanics brings a new set of difficulties.
 The resulting ROMs will be then tailored for accelerated analysis and to develop real-time linear and nonlinear control design strategies.
 Our interest is also in ROM interpolation methods for both fast exploration of the design space and online internal model generation for predictive control across the flight envelope.